 Naturally, as with any other medical or rehabilitative treatment, the associated costs far outpace inflation.
 Every year, paralysis costs the health care system billions of dollars.
 Spinal cord injuries alone cost the system about $40.5 billion a year, which is more than a 300 percent increase in less than 20 years – $9.7 billion in 1998.

-At Burg Simpson, we typically do not handle small claims.
-We prefer to represent victims who have suffered serious injuries and we understand what it takes to convince a jury to award damages for severe and catastrophic injuries.
+At Burg Simpson, we often represent victims who have suffered serious injuries and we understand what it takes to convince a jury to award damages for severe and catastrophic injuries.
 We have the experience and resources to get you the compensation and support that you need.

 In addition to spinal cord injuries, Burg Simpson’s experienced personal injury attorneys can handle the following types of severe injury claims: